 The best time to visit is between August to October as the islands receive the brunt of the north-eastern monsoon gales between October and February.
-The best time to visit this park is during the driest month and the calmest seas between March and September.
+The best time to visit Turtle Island Park is during the driest month and the calmest seas between March and September.